rbbarranco/nd-codedojos-diamondkata/README.md

   * Once all lines are built, they are joined together and returned to the console app to be displayed.

 ### Unit testing
-* nUnit and TDD was used
 * TestCaseSource was used to hold the different test case scenarios for valid inputs and other properties that will aid the unit test (Contains only upper cased input)
+* The combination of the below test cases/scenarios should ensure that the structure and the characters in the diamond will be correct.

-The following unit tests were added
+The following unit tests were added:
 * Invalid scenarios - invalid input
 * Diamond length tests
 * Character count tests